kalch/Docs/aspnet/migration/rc1-to-rc2.rst

 HttpBadRequest (and its overloads)  BadRequest
 ==================================  ==================

-Following action result types have also been renamed.
-The Http prefix has been removed.
+The following action result types have also been renamed.

 ===================================================  ===================================================
 RC1                                                  RC2